 Digital Display

-Display capable of presenting multi-function a-scan, b-scan, c-scan or s-scan responses.
+Display capable of presenting multi-function A-Scan, B-SCAN, C-Scan, D-Scan or S-Scan responses.
 This also includes instruments settings and parameters.

 Decibel (dB)

 Units for the logarithmic expression of the ratio of power levels.
 Power levels can be functions of voltage, current, or impedance, for example.